EMMANUEL DE LEON

 De Leon had a good year at Bradenton, without dominating.
 He made significant progress with his control and still had a solid, but not outstanding, K rate.
 He got hit a little more than you’d like to see for a guy with his stuff.
 He missed most of April with an injury.
 He had a strong finish, posting a 2.30 ERA in August, as well as his lowest monthly opponents’ average.
 He may have started airing it out more, as he fanned 20 in 15.2 IP, but also walked 11 after walking very few before that.
 He made two spot starts.

 De Leon made progress in 2013.
-He could reach AA in 2014 and will still be only 23 throughout the season.
-He’s been eligible for the Rule 5 draft several times and still isn’t a likely candidate for selection.
+He’ll reach AA in 2014 and will still be only 23 throughout the season.
+He’s been eligible for the Rule 5 draft several times and wasn’t selected.